Detailed guides to painful problems, treatments & more

 Tags: fibromyalgia, exercise, neurology, chronic pain, pain problems, self-treatment, treatment

-One article on PainSci cites Ellingson 2016: A Rational Guide to Fibromyalgia
+One page on PainSci cites Ellingson 2016: A Rational Guide to Fibromyalgia

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.